radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

       hash value is stored in the Authenticator field of the Accounting-Request packet.

-Taken together, these defintions means that for CoA-Request packets, all attribute obfuscation is calculated with the Reply Authenticator being all zeroes.
+Taken together, these definitions means that for CoA-Request packets, all attribute obfuscation is calculated with the Reply Authenticator being all zeroes.

 {{RFC5176}} Section 3.6 allows for Tunnel-Password in CoA-Request packets: